 3. Exchange Supplies.
 The retractable syringe debate. [internet]; cited 04/02/2016.
 Available from: http://www.exchangesupplies.org/article_retractable_and_safety_syringe_debate.php

 Once initial registration has been finalised and the pharmacy has been accepted into the program a 120L sharps disposal bin will be ordered on your behalf and dispatched to your pharmacy.
-Please note that for registration to be finalised the pharmacy also needs to place an order with Queensland Health for clean injecting equipment (sharps packs) as per the program requirements.
-Click here to order Queensland Health clean injecting equipment (sharps packs).
+Please note that for registration to be finalised the pharmacy also needs to place an order with Queensland Health for sterile injecting equipment (sharps packs) as per the program requirements.
+Click here to order Queensland Health sterile injecting equipment (sharps packs).

 Once acceptance into the PNSP, the pharmacy will be asked to sign a Waste Tracking Agreement.
 The sub-contractor will liaise with the pharmacy directly to facilitate this process.